 LPN Education Cost (based on 15 credites for each semester) Estimated Annual Tuition: $4,950 Fees: $598.50

 Accreditations: The Higher Learning Commission, Accreditation Commission for Education in Nursing (ACEN), Minnesota Board of Nursing

-Saint Paul College offers a fast-track LPN program, which takes approximately ten months to complete.
-This school also offers a part-time option, which will take roughly 18 months to complete.
+Saint Paul College offers a fast-track LPN program which takes approximately ten months to complete.
+This school allows its students to choose a part-time route which can be completed in approximately 18 months.
 All courses are offered both days and evenings.
-However, clinical experience may be scheduled at any time, including weekends.
+However, clinical experience may be scheduled at any time including weekends.

 Classes are offered both online and on campus.
-If you choose to attend the online courses, keep in mind that you must log into your session by 11:00 P.M. on the 7th calendar day of the month, or you will be considered a no-show, but you will still incur the tuition charges.
-To apply to this fast-track LPN program, you must submit a copy of your immunization records and take the Test of Essential Academic Skills, and the Accuplacer exam.
-In addition, you are required to attend an information session, and you must already possess your Nursing Assistant Certification.
+The online courses require you to log into your session by 11:00 P.M. on the 7th calendar day of the month if you choose to attend the online courses.
+Otherwise you will be considered a no-show and you will still incur the tuition charges.
+To apply to this fast-track LPN program, you must submit a copy of your immunization records and take the Test of Essential Academic Skills and the Accuplacer exam.
+In addition, you are required to attend an information session and you must already possess your Nursing Assistant Certification.

 Lake Area Technical Institute

 Accreditations: The Higher Learning Commission, The Accreditation Commission for Education in Nursing, South Dakota Board of Nursing